 2. Gastrointestinal Causes (related to your digestive system that includes your mouth, esophagus, stomach, small intestine, large intestine, and anus)

 a) Acid Reflux: Laryngopharyngeal Reflux (LPR) is a condition in which acid that is made in your stomach travels up the esophagus and gets to the throat.
 While this happens, food particles and stomach acid can end up in your larynx and vocal cords.
-This results in irritation, resulting in frequent throat clearing.
+This leads to irritation, resulting in frequent throat clearing.

 The primary symptoms of LPR may be dryness of the throat, a choking sensation, or a constant desire to clear your throat.
-Proper medication, apart from avoiding a heavy meal late at night, will help avoid the triggers for LPR.
+Proper medication will help avoid the triggers for LPR.

 b) Swallowing Disorders: Difficulty in swallowing food, due to structural abnormalities of the esophagus can cause food particles to be trapped in your esophagus.
 This results in bad breath, coughing, and irritation in the throat, leading to excessive throat clearing.

 a) Medication: A large number of common medicines can cause throat itching/irritation or a chronic dry cough.
 Medicines like ACE (Angiotensin Converting Enzyme) inhibitors, given for high blood pressure (hypertension), often cause itchiness and irritation of the throat as a side-effect.